-Getting Married on the Internet
+Getting Married Online

 Having a Proxy Marriage

-There are also issues of bigamy, where one enters a marriage with someone while still legally married to someone else.
+There are also issues of bigamy, in which a person enters a marriage with someone while they are still legally married to someone else.
 This is considered a crime in many countries, including the United States.